malogulko/matmul_examples/README.md

 # What?

-This code implement blocked(tiled) IJK matrix multiplication algorithm backed by cblas calls for an actual matrix multiplication.
+This code implements blocked(tiled) IJK matrix multiplication algorithm backed by cblas calls for an actual matrix multiplication.

-The general idea of this particular implementation is to arrange the memory into stripes in the way that the block is always represented as a consecutive memory blocks.
+The general idea of this particular implementation is to arrange the memory into stripes in the way that the block is always represented as a consecutive memory chunks.

 # How to use